-The Michigan Vehicle Code has very specific laws for drivers’ use of the left lane on Michigan highways and freeways:
+Below are the specific laws for drivers’ use of the left lane on Michigan roadways and freeways:

-- “Upon a roadway having 2 or more lanes for travel in 1 direction, the driver of a vehicle shall drive the vehicle in the extreme right-hand lane available for travel …” (MCL 257.634(2))
+- “Upon a roadway having 2 or more lanes for travel in 1 direction, the driver of a vehicle shall drive the vehicle in the extreme right-hand lane available for travel . . .
+However, the driver of a vehicle may drive the vehicle in any lane lawfully available to traffic moving in the same direction of travel when the lanes are occupied by . . . vehicles moving in substantially continuous lanes of traffic.”
+(MCL 257.634(2))

-- “When a roadway has been divided into 2 or more clearly marked lanes for traffic … [a] vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from the lane until the operator has first ascertained that the movement can be made with safety.
-Upon a roadway with 4 or more lanes that provides for 2-way movement of traffic, a vehicle shall be operated within the extreme right-hand lane except when overtaking and passing, but shall not cross the center line of the roadway except where making a left turn.”
-(MCL 257.642(1)(a))
+- “On a roadway that is divided into 4 or more lanes and provides for 2-way movement of traffic, a vehicle must be operated within the extreme right-hand lane except if overtaking and passing, and must not cross the center line of the roadway except if making a left turn.”
+(MCL 257.642(1)(b))

 Michigan State Police – ‘Driving in the left lane when not passing’